 On December 8, 1941 just after 12:25am (local time)

 Japanese warships and transports anchored one and half miles from Kuala

 Pak Amat and Sabak beach near Kota Bharu.
 The Japanese warships began shelling Kota Bharu.
 These hostilities preceeded the attack on Pearl Harbor by one hour and 25 minutes.
-Following the bombardment, Japanese troops began to land an estimated
+Following the bombardment, the Imperial Japanese Army (IJA) 25th Army commanded by General Tomoyuki Yamashita landed an estimated

 American missions against Kota Baru

 Kota Bharu Airfield (Pengkalan Chepa, Sultan Ismail Petra)

 Built prior to the war, occupied by the Japanese on December 8, 1941.
 Still in use today

 Pilot Ramshaw crashed